Gilded Age: Native assimilation

 Native American policy was set by the national government (the states had very little role), and after 1865 the national policy was that Native Americans either had to assimilate into the larger community or remain on reservations, where the government provided subsidies.
 Reservation natives were no longer allowed to roam or fight their traditional enemies.
 The U.S. Army was to enforce the laws.
 Natives of the West came in conflict with expansion by miners, ranchers and settlers.
-By 1880, the buffalo herds, a foundation for the hunting economy had disappeared.
+Settlers killed American bison by the millions.
+These animals were the foundation of the economy of the indigenous peoples of the Great Plains, so their near-extinction in the 1880s had a severe impact.
 Violence petered out in the 1880s and practically ceased after 1890.

 Native Americans individually had the choice of living on reservations, with food, supplies, education and medical care provided by the federal government, or living on their own in the larger society and earning wages, typically as a cowboy on a ranch, or manual worker in town.
 Reformers wanted to give as many Native Americans as possible the opportunity to own and operate their own farms and ranches, so the issue was how to give individual natives land owned by the tribe.
 To assimilate the natives into American society, reformers set up training programs and schools, such as the Carlisle Indian Industrial School in Carlisle, Pennsylvania, that produced many prominent Native American leaders.
 However, anti-assimilation traditionalists on the reservations resisted integration and the resulting loss of their traditional life.

 In 1887, the Dawes Act proposed to divide tribal land and parcel out 160 acres (0.65 km2) of land to each head of family.
 Such allotments were to be held in trust by the government for 25 years, then given to owners with full title, so they could sell it or mortgage it.
 As individual natives sold their land, the total held by the native community shrank by almost half.
 The individualized system undermined the traditional communal tribal organization.
 Furthermore, a majority of natives responded to intense missionary activity by converting to Christianity.
 The long-term goal of Dawes Act was to integrate natives into the mainstream.
 Those who refused to assimilate remained in poverty on reservations, supported until now by Federal food, medicine and schooling.
 In 1934, national policy was reversed again by the Indian Reorganization Act which tried to protect tribal and communal life on reservations.